Mathnerd314/stroscot/docs/Commentary/Time.rst

 A few functions:
 * guess civil time standard of the system (it's a guess because the system could be crazy)
-* get the current system time as an instant (possible because OS's have leap second APIs to allow converting to TAI)
+* guess the current system time as an instant (possible because OS's have leap second APIs to allow converting to TAI)

 System time formats are generally instants, but some don't specify enough information or are durations.